 Teach English Online as an NNEST

-Finally, you can also choose to teach English online.
+Finally, you can also choose to get a job teaching English online.
 Regardless of your first language, this is a great way for new teachers, in particular, to gain experience before applying to jobs abroad.
 This type of work also benefits newcomers because they can get insights into the kinds of students they prefer teaching (kids vs. adults) should they shift to teaching in a classroom.